Investment Office · · 24 min read

 Ticket sizes: Direct minority growth investments can work at $2-5M.
 Meaningful control positions typically require $10M or more.
 Lead positions in buyouts often start north of $25M.

 If you choose this path, you're building an investment operation, not just making investments.
+For founders considering this alongside an acquisition strategy, the skill sets overlap significantly.

 Remember that 14-18% return dispersion between top-quartile and bottom-quartile funds?
 That's not noise.
 It's the entire game.

-Track Record
+Track Record Analysis (Done Right)

 Past performance isn't just about IRR numbers.
 You need to understand how they got there.

 First, look at consistency across market cycles.
 A manager who delivered 25% IRR during a bull market tells you less than one who generated solid returns through a downturn.
-CAIS research shows that 70% of funds following a first-quartile performer end up above median.
+CAIS research shows that 70% of funds following a first-quartile performer end up above the median.
 Performance does persist, but only when you're comparing apples to apples across vintages.

-Reference Checks
+Reference Checks That Matter

 Talk to people who've actually worked with the GP.
 Not the references they provide.
 Those are curated.
 Find former portfolio company executives.
 Talk to co-investors from previous deals.
 Reach out to other LPs in their funds.